This project began with a prompt rather than an existing business, which is as follows: Design an app that enable gamers to purchase gaming equipment.

 For information on the design process, please view the design section.

-So far, I've gained a few more skills related to UX design that I didn't experience at my previous role.
+I've gained a few more skills related to UX design that I didn't experience at my previous role.
 Primarily, I've learned what user research processes look like and how to go about conducting it.